Hello and Welcome!

-I’m Ann, Mum of Miss Glitter (6), Mister T (3,5) and Baby Fox (9 months).
+I’m Ann, Mom of Miss Glitter (7), Mister T (4) and Baby Fox (1).
 I’m the Family Coordinator, CEO of the Department of Make Believe, Doll Doctor, Sleep Advocate, Philantrophist for Little People’s Art and Music, Toddler Negotiations Expert with a PhD in Patience, Search and Rescue Volunteer: Valuable Toys Unit, and Creator of Little Worlds.

-I have been ‘pottering around’ with scissors, glue and paint since I was a child so my mother says.
+I have been pottering around with scissors, glue and paint since I was a child so my mother says.
 My father taught me how to use power tools and my grandmother insisted I learned how to sew, knit and crochet.
-I studied Occupational Therapy and have a special interest in Creative Therapy.
-When I became a (stay at home) mother, a whole new world of diy and make believe made itself know to me and I embraced it with both hands.
+I’m an Occupational Therapist and am currently doing an advanced Bachelor Program in Creative Therapy (Visual Arts).
+My days are filled with balancing family life with work, school and a gazillion creative project.
+Life is full and most of the time it’s marvelous!

 Little Worlds started taking form when Mister T was about 18 months old.
 We had just moved back to New Zealand from Australia, I slowly started to resurface from my state of sleep deprivation and was itching to do something with all these ideas that had been floating around in my head.